Tips for Financial Advisors Navigating the Transition Process

 • Document critical milestones and the unique needs of your business, staff, and client base.

-1. How will my clients be impacted during the transition, and what will your firm do to help minimize that impact?
+1. How will my existing clients be impacted during the transition, and what will your firm do to help minimize that impact?

 2. How long does the typical onboarding process take?